anoopchandranhk/clp-app-client/README.md

+# Vote Clicker app

-# This is an asssignment project for clp
+This is an asssignment project for clp

 This is a powerful and user-friendly vote clicker app that allows clients to record one or more clicks, while the number of clicks gets instantly logged into the dashboard page.
 The app features a sleek and intuitive interface that provides users with an engaging and interactive experience.